hideto0118/portfolio-first/README.md

 **Color** - I use white as the main color for clean and simple impresion.
 The sub color is dark blue to show loyality and trust.

 ### Animations
-I only animate objects with only **opacity** and **transform** which smoothly work because of [less browser rendering timeline!](https://developers.google.com/web/fundamentals/performance/rendering/).
+I animate objects with only **opacity** and **transform** which smoothly work because of less browser rendering timeline.[Detail](https://developers.google.com/web/fundamentals/performance/rendering/)
 **CSS Animations** - Used in some parts such as navigation pop up and jump hovers.
 **SVG Animations** - "_Hideto_" animation in the middle of the portfoli is activated by JavaScript of GSAP and ScrollMagic.js.
 Check my CodePen for more SVG annimations:  https://codepen.io/Hideto/